openbrisk/brisk-runtime/docs/README.md

 the file `docs-api/runtime.yml`.
 Every runtime must implement the API.

 - `GET /`
   - Executes the function without content, but with the rest of the context.
 - `POST /`
   - Executes the function with the content.
 The content ca be one of the two types:
     - `text/plain`
     - `application/json`
-	- The `Content-Type` must be respected when creating the content, which ca be a simple string or a JSON formatted structure.
+  - The `Content-Type` must be respected when creating the content, which ca be a simple string or a JSON formatte structure.
 - `GET /healthz`
   - This just returns 200 OK for the Kubernetes Pod health check.
 - `GET /stats`
   - This returns a stats structure which collects several informations about the running server.
 For now this only provides infos about the runtime.

 ## Function Definition